kininblog/kininblog.github.io/_teaching/2025-mengajar-di-mdta.md

 ---
-title: "Teaching experience 1"
+title: "Mengajar di MDTA Mushola Tauhid"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2025-mengajar-di-mdta
-venue: "University 1, Department"
+venue: "Mushola Tauhid"
-date: 2014-01-01
+date: 2025-01-01
-location: "City, Country"
+location: "Padang, Indonesia"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.